Documentation

 How are scores calculated?

 Each check has a severity (Critical, Warning, or Info) which maps to a weight (10, 3, or 1).
 Your category score is the sum of passing check weights divided by the sum of applicable check weights, multiplied by 100.
-Overall score is a weighted average across categories.
+Overall score uses the same formula applied across all checks as a flat pool — category boundaries don’t affect it.

 What does N/A mean on a check?